Our Individual Wellness Resources Include Exercise, Recreation and Financial Wellness

 Pottstown Parks & Recreation Department

-Here, you can find the latest COVID-19 information on your local parks and playgrounds, including closures, restrictions, and event postponements.
+Here, you can find the latest information on your local parks and playgrounds, including closures, restrictions, and event postponements.

 This tool-share program is open to community residents who wish to volunteer time to beautify our neighborhood surroundings.
 Donated yard tools can be borrowed on the honor system from the Share Shed.
 Gardening provides light exercise while brightening the world.
 Consider lifting your spirits and those around you!